 - Run-off on a solvent basis.
 A limited degree of recapitalisation may be necessary if the preferred resolution strategy is a solvent run-off.
-While the insurer needs to be solvent, the required capital levels set by the authorities are likely to be lower than would be necessary for it to write new business. - Run-off on an insolvent basis.
+While the insurer needs to be solvent, the required capital levels may be lower than would be necessary for it to write new business.
+On a decision to implement a solvent run-off, authorities may need to reassess capital requirements under the new circumstances.
+Potential sources of the capital that will be required during the course of the run-off should be considered as part of resolution planning. - Run-off on an insolvent basis.
 A managed run-off of existing claims (without writing new business) could be completed while the entity in resolution is insolvent.
-Authorities or the courts would need to determine how a potential shortfall is allocated over time and across creditors and policyholders, subject to respect of the creditor hierarchy. - Liquidation and winding-up.
-A liquidation of assets, and payments to policyholders and other creditors pursuant to the creditor hierarchy.
-The claims adjudication procedure overseen by the courts may include a process for estimating the value of current and future claims.
+Authorities or the courts would need to determine how a potential shortfall is allocated over time and across creditors and policyholders, subject to respect of the creditor hierarchy.

-c.
-Stay and suspension powers
+2.2.3 Stay and suspension powers

 Stay and suspension powers may be used to support the use of other resolution tools and to help achieve the resolution objectives, including those related to financial stability and the protection of policyholders.
-These include powers to impose short stays on early termination or surrender rights and to suspend pay-outs partially or fully for a longer period.
+These include powers to impose short stays on early termination or surrender rights and to suspend payouts partially or fully for a longer period.
 A temporary stay on the contractual right to exercise surrender rights or a stay on terminating insurance cover may be used to gain time for the implementation of other resolution tools while preserving value.
 For example, a stay on 'cashing-out' annuities may support the restructuring of variable annuities and preserve liquidity in the short term.
 A stay on early termination of derivatives may be necessary where an insurer in resolution holds a large derivatives position.
+Stays may also usefully apply to termination of access to financial market infrastructures (FMI) or other services.

-3. Choice and combination of the preferred resolution tools
+2.3 Choice and combination of the preferred resolution tools

 Existence of Policyholder Protection Schemes (PPS) - The choice of the preferred tools may also be affected by the existence of PPS or other forms of policyholder protection mechanisms, such as tied assets, that can be used to support the use of resolution tools.
-For example, they may contribute funds to facilitate a transfer to a bridge insurer or other insurer or a creditor financed recapitalisation.
-They may also compensate policyholders for their losses in the event of run-off on an insolvent basis or a wind-up and liquidation (see Section III.5).
+For example, they may contribute funds to facilitate a transfer of policies to another insurer or a creditor financed recapitalisation.
+They may also compensate policyholders for their losses in the event of runoff on an insolvent basis or a liquidation (see Section III.5).